Chinorea/gNB-EMC-dashboard/docs/UserGuide.md

 * The system navigates to a detailed dashboard view for that specific node
 * If a node is unreachable, the system will display a limited view with error indications

+#### 3. Node GPS Tracking
+View the current position and any additional information of the attached mesh radio (Manet) with link quality

+How to use:
+* Click on the map tab from the sidebar
+* The system navigates to the map overview and plots the position of each mesh location
+* A line signifying link quality will be shown on the map between the mesh (Red: Poor Quality, Green: High Quality)
+* If there is no mesh radio found or connected, there will be no markers or link lines on the map

 ### Node Management

 ---